tldr-pages/tldr/pages/common/arping.md

 # arping

 > Discover and probe hosts in a network using the ARP protocol.
-> Useful for MAC addres discovery.
+> Useful for MAC address discovery.

 - Ping a host by ARP request packets: